marek-chadim/marek-chadim/README.md

 # Hi, and thanks for visiting my profile! 👋
- - I am an MSc in Economics student interested in econometrics, statistics, machine learning, and empirical research on topics in microeconomics.
+ - I am an MSc in Economics student interested in econometrics, statistics, machine learning, and empirical research in microeconomics.